 A comprehensive guide to how the range runs along with a guide to model types and how to use the launch equipment has now been posted to the Club Website.
 If you're new to the club, have always wondered what all those rocketry terms mean, or want to be up-to-date on how we handle low, mid and high power rocketry at the field, please take some time to review it.
 Don't worry, you won't be tested on this information.
 It is there to help you better understand what's going on at the field and , hopefully, help you feel more at home when launching with our Club.
 Thanks!

-We'll be staying with last year's photo collection format.
-In order to see each month's photos, just click on the image with the month and photographer's name.
+To see each month's photos, just click on the image with the month and photographer's name.
 That way you'll have direct access to all the photos they've taken instead of the ones I've chosen each month.
 The previous years' galleries can be found using the sidebar menu under Club Information -> Galleries.
 A few clicks and you're there.
+If you'd like to contribute please send Duane an email and we'll take it from there.
+Thanks!